netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 By the end of this module you will be able to:
 - Describe how NetBox models IPAM (IP Address Management) Data
-- Understand how to integrate Ansible with NetBox and how it can be used to populate the NetBox database
+- Integrate Ansible with NetBox, and run playbooks to populate the NetBox database
-- Get started using Ansible and NetBox with a set of [Ansible playbooks](../../ansible/) that can be easily adapted and extended to suit your own requirements
+- Get started with a set of [Ansible playbooks](../../ansible/) for NetBox that can be easily adapted and extended to suit your own requirements

 ## Why Integrate Ansible with NetBox?
 From the [Ansible](https://www.ansible.com/use-cases/network-automation) website: